WARNING: This post is very direct. But it all comes from the heart. Don’t tell me I didn’t warn you…

 I’m here to say your art, your craft, can be your business.
 Your actual livelihood.
 With that said, understanding and doing business properly is probably going to be the defining factor in your success in going pro.
 That’s just the truth.
 But just like you’ve learned how to do your craft, you can learn how to run your business properly as well.
 This guide doesn’t cover every single aspect of building your business, but these are ultimately, the essentials to get you started.
 You can learn the rest as you build.
 The point is to start TODAY.

+Wow!
+You made it to end of this post.
+You are obviously serious about going pro and starting a service based business.
 Thank you for reading this post and letting me share what I love, showing others that business is not rocket science and that you can do this!